matthewfreeman821/JavaPractice/READEME.md

-This is just a practice repo for java.s
+This is just a practice repo for java.
+I will begin to add algorithms soon.